|The Ponsonby Poodle - by Sir Robert Ponsonby Staples, 1897|

 Overall, the general concensus amongst the above - all experts that have been on the case since Pedigree Dogs Exposed (and at least to a degree beforehand) - is that the UK is in need of a properly funded "Dogs Body" to oversee the welfare issues surrounding dog-breeding (all dog-breeding, not just pedigree/KC-registered dogs.

 There are some dangers in this.
 There is, undoubtedly, the risk of an overbearing authority getting it hopelessly wrong.
 But get it right, and it has the potential to bring about real change not just the problem of conformation breeding and genetic disease highlighted in PDE, but puppy farming, dangerous dogs, stray dogs and worries regarding dog ownership such as the record level of pet obesity.
-These are all issues that currently cost the UK Government a great deal of money - and its citiizens (two-legged and four) much heartache.
+These are all issues that currently cost the UK Government and others a great deal of money - and its citiizens (two-legged and four) much heartache.

 Two years ago, in response to the continuing lobbying from individuals and welfare bodies regarding dog-breeding post-PDE, the Department for Environment, Farming and Rural Affairs (DEFRA) announced that it would and could not take any action until it had proper advice from the Dog Advisory Council (that DEFRA both endorsed and helped set-up).